-Walter J. Koroshetz, M.D. is the Deputy Director of the National Institute of Neurological Disorders and Stroke where he assists the Director, Dr. Story Landis in managing the Institute’s extra and intramural programs.
+Walter J. Koroshetz, M.D. is the Director of the National Institute of Neurological Disorders and Stroke.
 The NINDS is the major Institute at NIH that funds stroke research and has as its mission to decrease the burden of illness due to stroke through research.
 NINDS actively pursues neuroscience and cerebrovascular science that will inform improved stroke prevention, acute stroke treatment and post-stroke rehabilitation.

 Prior to assuming his post at NIH, Dr. Koroshetz was the Vice Chair of Neurology at the Massachusetts General Hospital (MGH), Chair of the Partners Neurology residency committee, director of the Partners Stroke Program, director of the MGH Stroke Service, and Professor of Neurology at Harvard Medical School.
 Over his 25 years of practice in Boston he specialized in stroke care in general and acute stroke treatment and advanced acute stroke imaging in particular.
 He was awarded the C. Miller Fisher